steven-tk/Asteroids/README.md

 - Asteroid explosions with randomized shrapnel in all directions
 - Basic score tracking (prints on death)
-- basic sound effect as a proof of concept
+- Basic sound effect as a proof of concept
+- Added asteroid-on-asteroid bounce

 ## TODO